AldrichCSE/al_codepath_prework/README.md

 ### App Description
 HelloWorld App has 4 Total uses\n
-1."Change text Color" will change text color to teal when tapped\n 2."Change background color" will change background color to midnight blue when tapped\n 3."Click to change text" will change default "Hello from Aldrich" to "Andriod is Awesome"\n 4.User can tap on "Create your own text box" to add text.
-User can use "Click to change custom text" to modify default text.\n
+ 1."Change text Color" will change text color to teal when tapped 2."Change background color" will change background color to midnight blue when tapped 3."Click to change text" will change default "Hello from Aldrich" to "Andriod is Awesome" 4.User can tap on "Create your own text box" to add text.
+User can use "Click to change custom text" to modify default text.
  Misc- If text field box is empty text will return "Enter your own text" Tap anywhere on screen to reset

 ### App Walk-though